Saint Library

 A Roman Birth

-Born into high Gallo-Roman society at Cerny-en-Laonnois near Laon in Picardy — the year before Attila the Hun began his first major western campaigns, into a world Roman in memory but already fracturing at every edge.
+Born into high Gallo-Roman society at Cerny-en-Laonnois near Laon in Picardy, into a world still Roman in memory but already fracturing under Germanic pressure from beyond the Rhine.

 458